Ele, My Friend

 Ele, My Friend is a 1992 English-language children's film directed by Dharan Mandrayar and produced by Linda Mandrayar.
 The film stars Jacob Paul Guzman and an elephant named Ganesh.
-The film, an Indo-British co-production, revolves around a bond between 10-year old Charles and an elephant, which he names Ele.
+The film, an Indo-British co-production, revolves around a bond between a 10-year old named Charles and an elephant, which he names Ele.
+The film is set in 1924.